TotemLink

 • Chat

-Revised Wireframes to Test
+Revised Wireframes

 After the information architecture v2 was created, we started designing our the main home page of the app, which is the map of the festival grounds and friends at the festival.
 This phase was to test out if it makes sense for users that this app is now focusing on map features.